acardara/EEG-Decoding-to-Images/worklog.md

 - modified AC-GAN as per recommended changes
     - Conv2DTranspose -> bilinear upsampling

+4/30
+- looked into GAN improvements
+- added functionality Colab notebook to automatically create a new directory on Google drive and save images and model artifacts to it

 ### Alexander Cardaras
 4/7
 - utility function for converting .npy to edf